ciobanut/AstroPortfolio/src/content/blog/How I Got Typesense Running in Docker Swarm Using a Secret API Key.md

 ---

+I must mention that this is not enough to keep the api-key secret.
+For example: my laravel application uses `typesense/typesense-instantsearch-adapter` which displays the api-key in the frontend.
+And in order not to display the main api-key to the public I generated an api-key exclusively for search according to the official documentation.

 ## 🧩 Conclusion

 While this setup might seem simple, using Docker Secrets with applications that **don’t support `_FILE` variables** requires a little scripting.
 In the case of Typesense, the only reliable way is to **read the secret using `cat` inside a shell command** at container startup.